vule993/College-projects/sae_projekat/README.md

-Task: use greedy coloring algorithm to paint directly connected nodes with disjunct colors
+Task: use greedy coloring algorithm to paint directly connected nodes(nodes are represented with matrix) with disjunct colors

 1.Install octave
 2.Make sure your directory is correct